vinistoisr/ratios/README.md

 ## How It Works (High Level)

 1. A user enters a ticker (e.g., `AAPL`).
 2. Frontend checks **localStorage**.
-If no fresh data, it calls `/api/alpha?bundle=1&symbol=AAPL`.
+If no cached data is found for that ticker, it calls `/api/alpha?bundle=1&symbol=AAPL`.
-3. Cloudflare Function fetches from Alpha Vantage, caches the result at the edge for 72 hours, and returns JSON.
+3. Cloudflare Function fetches from Alpha Vantage, caches the result at the edge for 72 hours, and returns JSON to the frontend.
 4. Frontend maps statements into a normalized structure and displays them.
 5. Users drag-drop metrics to build ratios or select from presets.
 6. Ratios are calculated dynamically and displayed in a comparison table.